 It’s a cold (read: 50 degrees) and rainy Sunday here in Austin.
 Brrr!!
 But could you ask for better soup weather?
 I think not.
 My Bubbe makes a killer matzah ball soup.
 It borders on magical- at the mere mention of sickness, Bubbe swoops in with her soup in hand, and all your sniffles just melt away.
 This recipe is just perfect- a flavorful broth and a light ball (hehe), as opposed to some heavier, dense matzah ball recipes.
 I went all out and made my own stock too- just like Bubbe.
 Totally worth it!
-But feel free to use substandard canned stock.
+But feel free to use substandard pre-made stock.

 I didn’t think I could top the gross raw chicken photos from last week, but somehow I managed to do it!
 Yeah for me!
 Making stock is a dirty business.